RainbowMiner/RainbowMiner/README.md

 <details><summary>HashVault</summary> https://hashvault.pro/ no auto-exchange, dedicated to cryptonight mining, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>HeroMiners</summary> https://herominers.com/ no auto-exchange, dedicated to cryptonight and swap mining, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Icemining</summary> https://icemining.ca/ no auto-exchange, very good BCD (BitcoinDiamond) performance, a seperate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
+<details><summary>Luxor</summary> https://mining.luxor.tech/ no auto-exchange, small pool with hand picked coins, a seperate wallet address is needed for each coin, you want to mine.
+Set in pools configuration or edit pools.config.txt</details>
 <details><summary>PocketWhale</summary> https://swap2.luckypool.io/ SWAP-pool for us region, pays in XWP, set your XWP-address in pools configuration or edit pools.config.txt.
 No price, so only suitable for FocusWallet mining.</details>
 <details><summary>SparkPool</summary> https://sparkpool.com/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>MinerMore</summary> https://minermore.com/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>